rimantascode/MS3-cookbook/README.md

 - In a terminal, in your root directory
 - Type 'git clone ' followed by the code taken from github repository
 - `https://github.com/rimantascode/MS3-cookbook.git`
-- for exampel `git clone https://github.com/rimantascode/MS3-cookbook.git`
+- for exampal `git clone https://github.com/rimantascode/MS3-cookbook.git`
+- Select all files and move out of the folder MS3-cookbook in the root directory.
-- You need to install requirements.txt by typing in the terminal
+- Install requirements.txt by typing in the terminal
 - `pip3 install -r requirements.txt`

 - create the database in [mongoDB](https://www.mongodb.com/) as it shown in the picture. cook_book is database, and categories, difficulty, prep_time, recipe are  the collections.